-We’ve had Fulbright award winners, SMART Scholarship recipients, and Library of Congress fellows.
-Our Post-Baccalaureate Scholarship and Fellowship Program is guided by faculty and staff members who take your post-graduation plans seriously.
-What begins with a simple email could end with you teaching in Germany or Malaysia, studying underwater acoustics at the Naval Undersea Warfare Center, or researching the life of garment workers in the Dominican Republic.
+We’ve had Fulbright award winners, SMART Scholarship recipients, and FAO Schwarz fellows, among others.
+Faculty and administrators in the Center for Engaged Learning provide information, guidance, and support to students and recent alumni who apply for national and international scholarships and fellowships.
+What begins with a simple email could end with you teaching in Poland or Malaysia, studying underwater acoustics at the Naval Undersea Warfare Center, or researching the life of garment workers in the Dominican Republic.

-Two Providence College seniors will return to their study abroad destinations — this time as formal cultural ambassadors for the United States.
-Fulbright scholars Kelley Garland ’16 (Wantagh, N.Y.) and Abbey Guerino ’16 (Milford, Conn.), both members of the College’s Liberal Arts Honors Program, will spend the next academic year teaching English to secondary school students alongside a master teacher.
+Two members of the Class of 2016 returned to their study abroad destinations — this time as formal cultural ambassadors for the United States.
+Fulbright scholars Kelley Garland ’16 (Wantagh, N.Y.) and Abbey Guerino ’16 (Milford, Conn.), both members of the College’s Liberal Arts Honors Program, spent a year teaching English to secondary school students alongside a master teacher.

 The Fulbright Program, the prestigious international education exchange opportunity sponsored by the U.S. government, is designed to increase mutual understanding between the people of the United States and other countries.
 Each year, more than 1,900 U.S. citizens pursue research or teaching assistantships in more than 155 countries through the program.

-Garland will travel to the Czech Republic, where she had an internship with a nonprofit and took a political science course in the summer of 2014.
-Guerino will return to Spain, where she spent spring 2015 at the University of Seville and volunteering in a fourth-grade classroom.
+Garland traveled to the Czech Republic, where she had an internship with a nonprofit and took a political science course in the summer of 2014.
+Guerino returned to Spain, where she spent spring 2015 at the University of Seville and volunteering in a fourth-grade classroom.

-Whalen & KennedyRecent Providence College graduates Emily M. Kennedy ’15 (Tallahassee, Fla.) and Vincent A. Whalen ’15 (Eatontown, N.J.) will spend a year in Argentina and Spain, respectively, thanks to Fulbright awards.
+Whalen & KennedyRecent Providence College graduates Emily M. Kennedy ’15 (Tallahassee, Fla.) and Vincent A. Whalen ’15 (Eatontown, N.J.) will spent a year in Argentina and Spain, respectively, thanks to Fulbright awards.

-Whalen, who majored in Spanish and economics, was awarded a Fulbright English Teaching Assistantship Scholarship to IE University in Madrid, Spain, starting in September 2015.
-He will work with faculty and business students at IE, where courses are taught in Spanish and English.
+Whalen, who majored in Spanish and economics, was awarded a Fulbright English Teaching Assistantship Scholarship to IE University in Madrid, Spain.
+He worked with faculty and business students at IE, where courses are taught in Spanish and English.